Lost in Overlap: Exploring Logit-based Watermark Collision in LLMs: Introduction

-\paragraph{Our Contributions.} The goal of this paper is to discuss watermark collisions and their impact on LLMs.
-Our contributions are as follows: \begin{itemize}[topsep=0pt,partopsep=0pt,itemsep=0.25ex,parsep=0pt] \item We propose a novel variant of paraphrase attacks that could easily remove existing watermarks from the text. \item We find that the strength of the overlapping watermark impacts detection performance.
-Upstream and downstream watermarks are generally competing for detection accuracy, with one being stronger and the other weaker. \item We discuss the vulnerability of watermarking techniques caused by watermark collisions. \end{itemize}
+\paragraph{Our Contributions.} In summary, this paper proposes \textbf{a new watermark attack philosophy for all logit-based watermarks} in LLMs.
+Our contributions are as follows: \begin{itemize} \item We propose a novel philosophy for watermark attacks that can effectively remove existing watermarks from text.
+This approach can be integrated with various traditional attack methods to enhance their performance. \item We find that the strength of overlapping watermarks impacts detection performance.
+Upstream and downstream watermarks generally compete for detection accuracy, with one being stronger and the other weaker. \item We discuss the vulnerability of watermarking techniques caused by watermark collisions. \end{itemize}